Term of a lease: Leases treated as continuing after a fixed term

 - For most residential shorthold tenancies granted for an initial fixed term, the end of the contractual term is followed by a statutory periodic tenancy.

-Where the increased net present value of the extended lease gives rise to a charge oradditional charge to SDLT, a return or further return is required This should be submittedby letter to The ComplianceTeam, Birmingham Stamp Office within 30 days of the day after expiry of the previouslease (but refer to note below re: pre-01/12/2003 leases).
+Where the increased net present value of the extended lease gives rise to a charge or additional charge to SDLT, a return or further return is required This should be submitted by letter to Stamp Taxes within 30 days of the end of the first year of holding over unless a renewal lease is entered into during that year (but refer to note below re: pre-01/12/2003 leases).

 Further continuation after prior continuation

-If the lease continues after this one year extension, it is treated as being extendedby another year and so on until either a new lease is granted or the lease is determined.In these cases, if a return or further return is required it should be submitted by letterto The Compliance Team, Birmingham Stamp Office within 30 days of the day after expiry ofthe previous lease (that is 1 year, 2 years etc. after the end of the contractual term ofthe original lease).
+If the lease continues after this one year extension, it is treated as being extended by another year and so on until either a new lease is granted or the lease is determined.In these cases, if a return or further return is required it should be submitted by letter to Stamp Taxes within 30 days of the end of the latest year of holding over.

 Leases granted before 1 December 2003